gluru/gluru.github.io/custom-apps.md

 For convenience the WS can also authenticate the client implicitly using the `app_id` instead of a bearer token.

-## User tracking

-It is possible to trace the user across multiple conversations by passing the `user_id` url parameter when establishing the connection.

 ## Messages and communication flow.

 The communication flow happens by exchanging messages between the client and